-When homeowners make the decision to sell, one of the first considerations usually concerns making preparations to speed the selling process and help to obtain the best possible price.
-But existing homes are somewhat like used cars - they often show signs of wear and tear that can devalue them, or have design issues that will need to be overcome in order to get the most attention from qualified buyers.
+When homeowners decide to sell, one of the first considerations usually concerns making preparations to speed the selling process and help obtain the best possible price.
+But existing homes are somewhat like used cars - they often show signs of wear and tear that can devalue them or have design issues that will need to be overcome to get the most attention from qualified buyers.

-Some good examples of this include the presence of pet odors, stale cooking smells, or smoke, as well as worn or faded walls and ceilings, or stained or damaged windowsills or trim.
-In addition, homes may also have some type of negative design issues that may discourage buyer interest, such as rooms that appear too dark or very small, oddly constructed areas due to past additions or renovations, or ceilings that appear too low to be attractive.
+Some good examples of this include the presence of pet odors, stale cooking smells, or smoke, as well as worn or faded walls and ceilings or stained or damaged windowsills or trim.
+In addition, homes may also have negative design issues that may discourage buyer interest, such as rooms that appear too dark or very small, oddly constructed areas due to past additions or renovations, or ceilings that appear too low.

 If you are preparing your existing home for sale and facing some of these problems, there may be a relatively inexpensive solution, and it might be as easy as adding a fresh coat of paint.

 Neutralizing Lingering Odors

 When buyers enter and view a home they are interested in, whether it is located in the Goodlettsville area or any other, lingering odors are one of the first things they are likely to notice.
-Smells that may not even be noticeable to the people who live there can seem unpleasant to those who are not used to them.
-If the home has lingering odors, such as stale cooking smells, pet odors, or traces of cigarette smoke, buyers may even lose interest in the home and seek a different one, instead.
+Smells that may not even be noticeable to the people who live there can seem unpleasant to people not used to them.
+If the home has lingering odors, such as stale cooking smells, pet odors, or traces of cigarette smoke, buyers may even lose interest in the home and seek a different one instead.

 Sellers who want to avoid this type of problem should consider repainting their home's interior using one of the newer paint, primer, or sealant products designed specifically to contain odors when applied to walls, ceilings, and surfaces in the home.
 These kinds of paint are typically available at most home improvement and paint stores.